Plan campaigns with mechanics that fit

 Key takeaways

-- Gamification is a marketing decision, not a software project.
-Most campaigns ship in days from a builder.
+Quick read- Gamification is a marketing decision, not a software project.
+Most engagements ship in days from a builder.

 - Pick the mechanic from the goal.
 Spin and quiz pull cold traffic in.
 Streaks and tiers keep warm users coming back.